1. Lavorazione pre-CNC: Preparation and Design for Printer Prototypes

 Domande frequenti

-- What materials are best for CNC machined printer prototype parts, E perché?
+- What materials are best for CNC machined printer prototype parts, e perché?

-The best materials depend on part function: ABS plastic for housings (basso costo, resistente all'impatto); aluminum alloy for brackets/gear shafts (alta resistenza, resistente all'usura); POM for gears (basso attrito, quiet operation); and acrylic for transparent windows (chiaro, easy to engrave).
+The best materials depend on part function: ABS plastic for housings (basso costo, resistente agli urti); aluminum alloy for brackets/gear shafts (alta resistenza, resistente all'usura); POM for gears (basso attrito, quiet operation); and acrylic for transparent windows (chiaro, easy to engrave).
 These materials balance machinability, funzionalità, and compatibility with mass production processes.

 - Can a CNC machined printer prototype be used directly for mass production?